mjkapkan/auto_light/README.md

 # Auto Light

-Autoamtically adjusts the brightness level for all internal and external monitors based on solar irradience for your location.
+Automatically adjusts the brightness level for all internal and external monitors based on solar irradience for your location.

 Currently supported on Windows only.